 TAMIU advises a pregnant/parenting student to notify their professor once they are aware that accommodations for such will be necessary.
 It is recommended that the student and professor develop a reasonable plan for the student's completion of missed coursework or assignments.
 The Office of Equal Opportunity and Diversity (Lorissa M. Cortez, lorissam.cortez@tamiu.edu) can assist the student and professor in working out reasonable accommodations.
 For other questions rearding Title IX compliance related to pregnant/parenting students at the University, contact the Title IX Coordinator.
 In the event that a student will need a leave of absence for a substantial period of time, the TAMIU urges the student to consider a Leave of Absence (LOA) as outlined in the TAMIU Student Handbook.
-As part of our efforts to assist and encourage all students towards graduation, TAMIU provides LOA's for students, including pregnant/parenting students, in accordance with the Attendance Rule and the Student LOA Rule.
+As part of our efforts to assist and encourage all students, in accordance with the Attendance Rule and the Student LOA Rule.
 Both rules can be found in the Student Handbook.

-Chapter 13 - Teaching Responsibilities And Related Information
+Chapter 13 - Teaching Responsibilities and Related Information